SherlockPsy/Life/laws/MASTER_WORLD.md

 - compress lived time into a new present,
 - re-anchor “now” without lived continuity.

-Forbidden examples:
-- “They fall asleep.
-Morning light fills the room.
+Forbidden:
+- “Later that day…”
+- “Three hours passed…”
+- “Morning comes.
 It’s 07:30.”
-- “Hours pass.
-It is now morning.”

-Allowed alternatives:
+Allowed:
 - “They are asleep.”
 - “The room is dark and quiet.”
-- “Morning light filters through the curtains.”
+- “Light begins to filter through the curtains.”

-A new explicit time anchor must emerge through **lived perception**, not narrative compression.
+Sleep is not a time skip.
+Sleep is a passive continuation of the current scene.

 ---

-## ARTICLE IV — SCENE-LOCAL PERCEPTION (MANDATORY)
+## ARTICLE IV — SCENE CONTINUITY (MANDATORY)

-### IV.1 Scene Locality
+### IV.1 Always-On Scene Invariant

-All writing occurs within a **scene-local context**, defined by:

-- where someone is,
-- what they can perceive,
-- who is present or relevant,
-- what conditions are salient.

-This is **not** a data structure.
+There is always an active scene.

-It is a grounding obligation.
+“No scene” is a forbidden state.

+Sleeping, waiting, unconsciousness, silence, and inactivity are all valid scene states.

 ---

+### IV.2 Scene Definition

+A scene is the continuous lived context defined by:

+- location,
+- relevant people,
+- perceptual conditions,
+- temporal context relevant to perception.

+A scene is:

+- not episodic,
+- not turn-based,
+- not a container,
+- not a technical object.

+---

+### IV.3 Scene Continuity Rules

+1) Scenes do not reset unless explicitly written.
+2) Micro-location changes (e.g. room to room) do NOT create new scenes.
+3) Scene changes are explicit, total, and written.
+4) Partial scene updates are forbidden.
+5) Scene updates replace the full scene context, not a diff.

+---

-### IV.2 Scene Anchor vs Global Reality
+### IV.4 Scene vs Global Reality

-1) Global reality may contain facts not present in the current scene.
+1) Global reality may contain facts outside the scene.
-2) A scene contains only what is perceptually, situationally, or contextually relevant.
+2) A scene contains only what is perceptually or situationally relevant.
 3) Facts outside the scene do not influence it unless written as intersecting.

-The World must not:
-- leak global facts into a scene,
-- grant awareness implicitly,
-- assume knowledge because something exists elsewhere.
+4) Awareness is never implied by existence.

 ---